superbstreak/CPSC-310-Rack-City/README.md

 <p>Task #48   less than 0.5 hours </p>

-<p> if our time estimations are correct, at minimum the project will take 22.5 hours </p>
-<p> at maximum, it would take 29.5 hours or more. </p>
 <br>
 		<p>- <a href="https://github.com/UBC-CPSC-310-2013W2/M-RAK-Consulting-GruWP/wiki/February-27,-2014-Minute-Meeting-Minutes">February-27, 2014 Minute Meeting Minutes </a></p><hr>
 		<p>- <a href="https://github.com/UBC-CPSC-310-2013W2/M-RAK-Consulting-GruWP/wiki/Minute-Meeting-Minutes-March-18th">March-18, 2014 Minute Meeting Minutes </a></p><hr>